Skip to content

 If so, you’re in the right place.

-Beyond the Logos is a space for grappling with the big questions.
-We venture beyond the surface-level logos (the word, the reason, the text) to explore the complex, often contradictory, ways that theology intersects with our lives, our art, and our society.
+Beyond the Logos is a space specifically dedicated to grappling with the big, sometimes uncomfortable, questions.
+As I see it, we must venture beyond the surface-level logos to explore the complex, and often contradictory, ways that theology intersects with our lives, our art, and our society.

 This blog is built on three pillars: